Recipe: Roasted Broccoli & Cheddar Soup

-One of my husband's favorite soups happens to be broccoli cheddar, but I rarely make it, as most recipes are decadent, cream-laced affairs that are better off saved for special occasions.
+One of my husband’s favorite soups happens to be broccoli-cheddar, but I rarely make it, as most recipes are decadent, cream-laced affairs that are better off saved for special occasions.
 This is the perfect lightened-up version — free of butter, heavy cream, and milk.
-Instead, the starch of a potato adds body and just a big handful of extra sharp cheddar, instead of multiple handfuls, adds flavor and creaminess.
+Instead, the starch of a potato adds body, and a big handful of extra-sharp cheddar adds flavor and creaminess.

 – Sheela, December 2017

 medium leek, white and light green parts thinly sliced

 medium Yukon Gold potato

 (16-ounce) bag frozen broccoli, or 1 large bunch broccoli (about 2 pounds), cut into small florets and stems discarded or saved for another use